MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/exclude-or-uninstall-previous-sync-client.md

 These changes will affect organizations who have deployed the previous OneDrive for Business sync client to sync on-premises SharePoint libraries, or libraries that have Information Rights Management enabled on them.

 The following table shows more detail about which Office installations are affected by these changes and when.
-All these changes are office client level changes rolled out across clients, and are not turned on tenant by tenant.
+All these changes are Office client-level changes rolled out across clients, and are not turned on organization by organization.

 |**Office version**|**When the installation default will change**|**When Groove.exe may be uninstalled**|
 |:-----|:-----|:-----|